 - Coconut milk – a great high-fat source

-- Almond milk – can be a great way to introduce potential allergens
+- Almond milk – can be a great way to introduce potential allergens, mixed into a recipe or smoothie.

 - Beef – great iron source